 313-325 AD By this time the persecutions of the Christians began to subside.
-The ruling Emperor of the Eastern Empire, Constantine (figure 1) issued the Edict of Milan legalized Christianity making it the state religion and ending the period of the formal persecution of Christians.
+The ruling Emperor of the Eastern Empire, Constantine (figure 1) issued the Edict of Milan legalizing Christianity, making it the state religion and ending the period of formal persecution of Christians.
 He began construction on the original St Peters Basilica in Rome over the tomb of the saint of Rome, St. Peter.
-In 330 AD Constantine moved his imperial residence in the ancient town of Byzantium there and renamed it Constantinople. (figure 2)
+In 330 AD Constantine moved his imperial residence to the ancient town of Byzantium and renamed it Constantinople. (figure 2)

-325-787 AD This time represents the period of the Great Ecumenical Councils of the One Holy Catholic and Apostolic Church.
-Constantine was influential in the original gathering of bishops throughout the Empire to discuss matter of faith, theology, practices and liturgical rites.
-Although there are nine (9) Ecumenical Councils recognized by the Orthodox Church, this period resulted in seven (7) Ecumenical Councils and formed the basic structure by which both the Orthodox and Catholic Church operate.
+325-787 AD During this period of the much of the Christian theology was debated and ultimately formalized at the Great Ecumenical Councils of the One Holy Catholic and Apostolic Church.
+Constantine was influential in the original gathering of bishops throughout the Empire to discuss matter of faith, theology, practices, and liturgical rites.
+Although there are nine (9) Ecumenical Councils recognized by the Orthodox Church, this period resulted in seven (7) Ecumenical Councils by which both the Orthodox and Catholic Church operate.
 Presently both Churches and most Protestant Churches still accept these seven Ecumenical Councils as valid.